Maastricht Exhibition & Congress Centre (MECC), Forum 100, 6229 GV Maastricht, The Netherlands

 | Reinforcement learning and adaptive control in neuroprosthetics | |

-| Abstract submission (one page) deadline: 31 March 2026 | |
+Abstract submission (one page) new deadline: 22 April 𝟮𝟬𝟮𝟲

 For further information or questions concerning the workshop, please contact the workshop organizers at: